Yathu-T/ProjectGroup-2/README.md

 3. This is for doctors who provide diagnosis of heart diseases in order to speed up diagonsis.

-4. Machine Learning/ Deep Neural Networks, Kaggle Dataset https://www.kaggle.com/ronitf/heart-disease-uci
+4. Machine Learning/ Deep Neural Networks, Kaggle Dataset, AWS for deployment etc. https://www.kaggle.com/ronitf/heart-disease-uci